Mine Safety Training Repository

 Marker is in Clay, Kentucky, in Webster County.
 Marker is on Main Street (Kentucky Route 132) south of Hearin Street, on the right when traveling south.
 Marker is at or near this postal address: 9100 KY-132, Clay KY 42404

-Photographed By Duane and Tracy Marsteller
+Photographed by Duane and Tracy Marsteller

-Source: Historic Marker Database
+Source: The Historical Marker Database External Link

 Successful Rescue